ipjohnson/EasyRpc/README.md

 * Validation support using DataAnnotations and/or FluentValidation
 * Support for request/response gzip compression, br compression for asp.net core 2.1
 * Built in documentation/execution UI
-* Note: for asp.net core 3.0 support please use the 4.0.0 pre-release version
+* Note: Version 5 is a complete re-write and can be found [here](https://github.com/ipjohnson/EasyRpc/tree/vNext)

 ### Example App
 An example app can be found [here](https://github.com/ipjohnson/EasyRpc.AspNetCore.Sample).